Working life and its development

 Authors: Noora Järnefelt, Mikko Laaksonen, Pauli Pekkala, Tarja Karjalainen

 In recent years, light entrepreneurship (in Finnish: kevytyrittäjyys) i.e., self-employment through billing service companies, has become more common in Finland.
-In this study, we examine light entrepreneurs in years 2017–2022.
-We use detailed register data covering years 2012–2022 from Statistics Finland and the Finnish Centre for Pensions to study the careers of light entrepreneurs.
-We answer four research questions:
+In this study, we examine light entrepreneurs, defined as persons who have received income from an identified billing service company, in years 2017-2024.
+We use detailed register data covering years 2012-2024 from Statistics Finland and the Finnish Centre for Pensions to study the careers of light entrepreneurs.
+We will answer the following research questions:

-• What characterizes light entrepreneurs in terms of personal characteristics and employment history?
+1. What characterizes light entrepreneurs in terms of personal characteristics and employment history, and how do they differ from the general population?

 The results from this research are of value in the development of legislation and policies regarding new employment forms, social security, and pensions, and more broadly for developing services for new types of employment.
 The results can also be of interest internationally and for academic research, as there is little information about individuals who engage in new forms of employment.